Davidslv/microblog-backend/docs/059_MONOLITH_TO_THREE_LAYER_JOURNEY.md

 **Backend:** Rails API (not full Rails)
 - 20-30% faster (no view rendering)
 - 30-40% less memory
-- Can migrate to Go/Rust later if needed

 **Database:** PostgreSQL (unchanged)
 - Stable foundation, single source of truth